 Howdy 24 Hours of Great Glen Race Fans,

-This year’s 24 Hours of Great Glen will again feature state-of-the-art timing and scoring using the RealTime™ Scoring System developed by Granny Gear Productions, the company that invented 24-hour racing.
+24 Hours of Great Glen features state-of-the-art timing and scoring using the RealTime™ Scoring System developed by Granny Gear Productions, the company that invented 24-hour racing.
 Early on, it became obvious that there was too much information to be analyzed quickly enough using any kind of paper system.
 More importantly, we realized that if teams could have access to this information instantaneously during the event that the race would be much more interesting and exciting for racers and spectators alike.
 So in 1999, we began the development of a sophisticated electronic timing system using radio frequency IDs (RFIDs), specifically tailored for 24-hour team relay racing.

 The RealTime™ system has been time-tested at races with more that 2,000 entrants.
 It has worked flawlessly in the heat of the Moab desert and the bitter cold of Sunlight Mountain in Colorado.
 RealTime™ is the gold-standard for timing 24’s and we are honored that the folks at the 24 Hours of Great Glen have chosen to invest in the race by bringing such a valuable tool for you to enjoy.